 Everyone reacts differently to treatment with ALECENSA.
 It’s important to know the most serious and most common side effects with ALECENSA.

-Your doctor may lower the dose or stop treatment with ALECENSA if any serious side effects occur.
+Your doctor may lower the dose or stop treatment with ALECENSA if any side effects occur.
 Contact your doctor right away if you have any of the following side effects.

 Liver problems (hepatotoxicity).
 ALECENSA may cause liver injury.
-Your doctor will do blood tests at least every 2 weeks for the first 2 months and as needed during treatment with ALECENSA.
+Your doctor will do blood tests at least every 2 weeks for the first 3 months, and then 1 time each month and as needed during treatment with ALECENSA.
 Tell your doctor right away if you get any of the following signs and symptoms:

 Lung problems.
 ALECENSA may cause severe or life-threatening swelling (inflammation) of the lungs during treatment.
 Symptoms may be similar to those symptoms from lung cancer.
 Tell your doctor right away if you have any new or worsening symptoms, including:

 Slow heartbeat (bradycardia).
 ALECENSA may cause very slow heartbeats that can be severe.
 Your doctor will check your heart rate and blood pressure during treatment with ALECENSA.
-Tell your doctor right away if you feel dizzy, lightheaded, or faint during treatment with ALECENSA.
+Tell your doctor right away if you feel dizzy, lightheaded, or if you faint during treatment with ALECENSA.
 Tell your doctor if you take any heart or blood pressure medicines.

 with ALECENSA and can be severe.
 Your doctor will do blood tests at least every 2 weeks for the first month and as needed during treatment with ALECENSA.
 Tell your doctor right away if you have any new or worsening signs and symptoms of muscle problems, including unexplained muscle pain or muscle pain that does not go away, tenderness, or weakness.

 Tell your doctor about all the medicines you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.